What is the Florida Pro Bono Law School Challenge?

 Scores will be weighted based on each law school’s enrollment and alumni numbers.

-I haven’t been matched with an alumni mentor yet, but I received a notification that my case is no longer available.
+I haven’t been matched with an alumni partner yet, but I received a notification that my case is no longer available.
 What happened?

 What is Florida Pro Bono Matters?